 A new version of LCCP has been published, which is in effect from 31 October 2020.

 The Licence conditions and codes of practice set out the requirements you must meet in order to hold your operating licence and your personal licence.
 It is a very important part of running your business and we recommend you subscribe to our e-bulletin so we can notify you of any changes.

-We think that the most effective regulatory approach is to focus on the outcomes we expect you to achieve.
+We think that the most effective regulatory approach is to focus on the outcomes to be achieved.
 In some areas we specify particular rules or processes, but where possible, we aim to allow you to take your own approach to meet our requirements.
-This includes using rapidly developing technological tools and data analytics.

 What are licence conditions?